hoa-nguyen-bk/The-Sun-Hospital_Back-end/README.md

 You can set name to The sun hospital

-Then go to file `initial.sql` and run all sql in that host Check for the diagram in Bbeaver, it should look like this
+Check for the diagram in Bbeaver, it should look like this

 ![alt text](image_read_me/image2.png)